Post-Quantum Multi-Party Computation: Technical Overview

-A natural approach to achieving post-quantum MPC in the plain model is to then securely implement a multi-party functionality that generates the afore-mentioned CRS.
+Thus, a natural approach to achieving post-quantum MPC in the plain model is to then securely implement a multi-party functionality that generates the aforementioned CRS.
 Specifically, we would like a set of $n$ parties to jointly execute a {\em coin-flipping protocol}.
-Such a protocol outputs a uniformly random string that may then be used to implement post-quantum secure MPC according to~\cite{EC:AJLTVW12,EC:MukWic16}.
+Such a protocol outputs a uniformly random string that may then be used to implement a post-quantum MPC protocol in the CRS model.
 The programmability requirement on the CRS roughly translates to ensuring that for any quantum adversary, there exists a simulator that on input a random string $s$, can force the output of the coin-flipping protocol to be equal to $s$.
 A protocol satisfying this property is often referred to as a {\em fully-simulatable} multi-party coin-flipping protocol.

 \paragraph{Post-Quantum Multi-Party Coin-Flipping.} Existing constant-round protocols ~\cite{FOCS:Wee10,STOC:Goyal11} for multi-party coin-flipping against classical adversaries make use of the following template.
 Each participant first commits to a uniformly random string using an appropriate perfectly binding commitment.\footnote{We actually require this commitment to also satisfy a property called {\em non-malleability}, which we discuss later in this section.} In a later phase, all participants reveal the values they committed to, without actually revealing the randomness used for commitment.
 Additionally, each participant proves (in zero-knowledge) to every other participant that they opened to the same value that they originally committed to.
 If all zero-knowledge arguments verify, the protocol output is computed as the sum of the openings of all participants.